grittygrady/chris-grady-blog/README.md

   > When using a styling library (for this I used TailwindCSS), mobile first view becomes particularly important, because these tools allow one to put together an impressive page quickly, with animations / pre-built components, etc; however, it's quite easy to paint yourself into a corner when you first put your beautiful desktop site into mobile view and nearly have an aneurysm.

+  > Also of note, when using a package such as `React-Social-Icons`, make sure it will fit all use cases BEFORE using.
+In this case React-Social-Icons` has no way to scale size based on media queries.
+Dug thrpugh dpcumentation to no avail.
+Very disappointing, but a good lesson.
+Decided to go with good ol' Font Awesome.
+Lightweight CDN.

 - Tree Shaking

   > Yeah write about that bundle size optimization